sergiodrm/GameEngine/README.md

 # GameEngine
 A basic engine which I use to practise C++, learn about some libraries (as OpenGL, Imgui...) and try several architecture designs.
-Please if you dive in the code and find out bugs or whatever that can be improved, let my know in the [Issues page](https://github.com/sergiodrm/GameEngine/issues).
+If you dive in the code and find out bugs or whatever that can be improved, please let my know in the [Issues page](https://github.com/sergiodrm/GameEngine/issues).

 ![GameEngine Screenshot](doc/GameEngine.png)

 ## Features
 - **Render**: the engine uses several classes to abstract its source code from the render API.
 Thus, if I would like to use another render API, I only have to implement the classes which use the API directly.
-Right now, the engine uses OpenGL as render API.
+Currently, the engine uses OpenGL as render API.
 - **UI**: nowadays there is no _runtime UI_ like health bar or in-game menus.
 However, **imgui** is integrated in the system to support basic UI functionality.
 With this library, I made a basic *Editor* with dockable panels like *Scene hierarchy panel* or *Details panel* to show the entities in the scene and their properties.
 - **ECS**: a basic custom **Entity Component System** is implemented in the engine.
 An entity is the basic object that can be placed in a scene.
 Every entity is filled with components, the classes which give functionality to the them.
 When an entity is created, a `TransformComponent` and `TagComponent` are attached to it by default.
 Currently those are the components implemented:
   - `CameraComponent`: to use the entity as camera.